How I Make Money Blogging at EdgeofDavid.com

 Selling products is quite lucrative but it does take time to know what your audience wants.

-Products on Edge of David
+Old school ebooks on Edge of David

 Email list

-An old saying is that the "money is in the list" which is somewhat true.
 It's more in the relationships you develop with people over time than the list itself.
 People don't buy from you until they have interacted with you multiple times over months.

 So if you do decided to start a blog, I would seriously recommend you consider how to leverage email marketing into your blog.
 Email works best if you're building a personal brand where you're a perceived expert on something.